population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 $$

 where $i$ denote household and $t$ survey rounds.
+All standard errors control for clustering at the primary sample unit level.

 [^3]: A linear model has two advantages over non-linear models, such as
     conditional logit, and has often been used in recent studies